What is Considered a Dangerous Drug?

 The FDA may hold a press conference or issue a press release if regulators believe the public needs to be alerted about a drug’s harmful effects.

 Unfortunately, many FDA drug recalls occur only after a dangerous drug has injured or led to the deaths of many people.

 People who have been harmed by dangerous drugs do have legal rights to seek compensation for their injuries.

-Call an Experienced Dangerous Drug Lawyer in North Carolina
+Call an Experienced Attorney in North Carolina

 If you suspect that you or your loved one was harmed by a dangerous drug, it is important to meet with a respected prescription drug lawsuit attorney as soon as possible and discuss the situation.
 You want to work with an established law firm that has the resources and determination to pursue these complicated cases against drug manufacturers.